 Goal: Biblical manhood – men leading and living simply and purely devoted to Christ (2 Cor.
 11:3), no longer living for themselves but for Christ who died and rose again on their behalf (2 Cor.
 5:15).

 Vision Impact: Psalm 78:3-8 What we have heard and learned– that which our ancestors have told us– 4 we will not hide from their descendants.
 We will tell the next generation about the LORD’s praiseworthy acts, about his strength and the amazing things he has done.
 5 He established a rule in Jacob; he set up a law in Israel.
 He commanded our ancestors to make his deeds known to their descendants, 6 so that the next generation, children yet to be born, might know about them.
 They will grow up and tell their descendants about them.
 7 Then they will place their confidence in God.
 They will not forget the works of God, and they will obey his commands.
 8 Then they will not be like their ancestors, who were a stubborn and rebellious generation, a generation that was not committed and faithful to God.

 Meeting Formats: MOS meet weekly.
 There are two main formats for our meetings: a teaching week followed by a discussion week.

-- Teaching Week Format: The first 15 minutes is an informal time of fellowship and connecting with other men in the group (a light snack to be provided by a different man each week).
+- Teaching Week Format: The first 10-15 minutes is an informal time of fellowship and connecting with other men in the group (a light snack to be provided by a different man each week).
 Following this time, we move directly into our teaching time from God’s Word.
-After the Bible teaching, the men huddle up into two groups for a brief 10-15 minute debriefing.
+After the Bible teaching, the men huddle up into small groups for a brief 10-15 minute debriefing.
 Each man answers the question: “What is the most significant thing the Lord has shown you tonight?”
 The session ends with a closing prayer.